metametadata/clj-fakes/docs/user-guide.md

 ```

 Notice how object name `cow` is duplicated at the last line.
 In order to get
-rid of such duplications there are additional `method-was-called-*` functions defined.
+rid of such duplications there are additional `method-*` assertions defined.
 So the last expression can be rewritten like this:

 ```clj